 For our family, this was a great adventure.
 We were accompanied by a young, English speaking guide and a very involved driver.
 He said that in the afternoon the revolution would be recreated in the centre of town.
 We went to see this spectacle and it was a very special experience with lots of fireworks and memorial parties.
 We learned during a visit to a house where 3 coffins were standing with pictures of Che Guevarra, Sandino and Fonseca that these freedom fighters still play an important role in the life of the Nicaraguans.

 Leon is a beautiful, but also very hot city.
 We toured the centre in the early morning with a guide.
 Very nice to experience the rich history of the city.
 Afterwards we found a terrace on the main square (near the cathedral) where had a cool drink, delicious!

-I really enjoyed my climb of the Telica volcano.
-Once you are near the top you’ll enjoy beautiful views of the surrounding areas and the sunset I found very special.
+Close to León you´ll find the Telica volcano.
+It is definitely recommended to climb it!
+Once you are near the top you’ll enjoy beautiful views of the surrounding areas and the sunset.
 Really a must-see!
 The tour starts in the afternoon, which is great, because then it is not so hot anymore.